chevah/geck/content/python.rst

 Project specific
 ================

-* When default arguments have mutable values they are defined as `None` and then assigned the default value.
+* When default arguments have mutable values, they are defined as `None` and then assigned the default value.

   Otherwise this can hit us very hard. `More details here